Gamowy/Civ2025/README.md

 ## Installation
 To play this game you can download the latest release and install apk on your android device.
 Alternatively you clone this repository and open this project in Godot engine.

+# Assets
+Assets used in this project with their authors can be found here: [Assets](https://github.com/Gamowy/Civ2025/blob/main/ASSETS.md)

 ## Screenshots
 <p align="center">
   <img src="https://raw.githubusercontent.com/Gamowy/Civ2025/refs/heads/main/.github/screenshots/Screenshot1.png">